Please link this guide if you use it as a reference for your own content

 Off-field DPS / Support

 As an off-field DPS or a “support,” more of Lisa’s impact shifts to her Burst, Skill, and, most notably, her influential Passive.
-According to the team Lisa is in, she may be better purposed as a dedicated off-field DPS or as a full-on buffer with TTDS or Hakushin Ring.
+According to the team Lisa is in, she may be better purposed as a dedicated off-field DPS or as a full-on buffer with TTDS or Hakushin Ring (and rarely Prototype Amber).

 This will be the other major archetype focused on in this Quick Guide.